vkoves/electrify-chicago/README.md

 commit building images without manually reviewing them.

 4. **Copy Images You Like & Follow "Adding Building Images" Process** - a lot of the Google Streetview imagery might come back and not show the building well, so review the generated images, copy the ones you like over and follow our process above for adding building images.

+   **Copy these images into `static/building-imgs/auto-streetview` specifically**, so that it's clear that these were automatically pulled and not hand-authored.

 ### Handling Duplicate Nodes Errors